Myth: People with I/DD report sexual abuse to seek attention.

 Fact: People who have a history of lying may be at higher risk for sexual violence because the sex offender can exploit the idea that nobody believes them.
 Someone can lie about things and still be abused.

-Myth: Caregivers, parents, staff or other support people should not be involved in the sexuality of the individuals with intellectual and developmental disabilities whom they care for.
+Myth: Caregivers, parents, staff or other support people should not be involved in the discussion of, or education for the sexuality of the individuals with intellectual and developmental disabilities whom they care for.

-Fact: Talking about sexual assault is not about sexuality, it is about protecting against violence.
+Fact: Talking about sexual assault is not about sexuality, it is about protecting against violence, or seeking services for recovery from violence.

 Myth: If a person does not communicate in traditional ways, they can’t tell you that they have been sexually abused.